shifatmasud/Nature-3D-scene-/noteBook.md

 ## Done

+-   **[2024-05-22 10:30]**: Implemented a performance settings panel to control resolution, shadows, and effects (fireflies), addressing FPS drop issues.
+Users can now dynamically adjust graphics for better performance.
 -   **[2024-05-22 10:00]**: Adjusted `Scene.tsx` lighting and fog parameters to create a significantly lighter and more peaceful, anime-like night scene.
 This involved brightening `nightHemiGround`, `nightHemiSky`, increasing `moonLight.intensity`, boosting night `hemiLight.intensity`, and lightening `nightFog`.
 -   **[2024-05-22 09:30]**: Implemented ultra performance optimizations for `Sky` and `ProceduralFirefly` components: reduced `SphereGeometry` segments for both, and added shader-based LOD (distance-based fading) to fireflies for performance.
 Fixed a camera dependency issue in `ProceduralFirefly.tsx`.
 -   **[2024-05-21 13:45]**: Adjusted `ProceduralGrass` resolution to 128px and lowered alpha test threshold to 0.4.
 This creates a balance between sharp anime silhouettes and smooth, non-aliased rendering.